-The blond Dutchman burned an indelible image into the mind in Blade Runner.
-Since then, barring the odd exception, Hauer has ground out a living in unexceptional sci-fi flicks.
-Continuing to trade on the diminishing cache of his role as the psychotic replicant Roy Batty.
+With Blade Runner, the blond-haired Dutchman burned an indelible image into the mind of viewers as the psychopathic replicant Roy Batty.
+Since then, the sometime Guinness salesman has ground out a living in unexceptional sci-fi flicks by trading on the diminishing cache of his most famous role.

-Jovovich career mirrors Hauer’s.
-An early appearance in the acclaimed sci-fi flick The Fifth Element has been followed by the middling Ultraviolet and the soon-to-be five strong Resident Evil franchise.
+In that sense, Hauer’s career provided a useful template for Milla.
+She followed an early appearance in the acclaimed sci-fi epic The Fifth Element with the middling Ultraviolet and the soon-to-be five strong Resident Evil franchise.

-I’d like to think 15 years from now she’s still going to be ploughing away in the genre.
-Widely recognised as the undisputed Queen of low budget sci-fi.
+Exploding Helicopter would like to think that, 15 years from now, ‘MaJo’ will still be ploughing away in the genre, and widely recognised as the undisputed queen of low budget sci-fi.

-Resident Evil: Afterlife (2010) is the fourth entry in the series.
-In brief, Alice (Milla Jovovich) is continuing her mission to destroy the Umbrella corporation as she seeks out other survivors who are heading for the virus free outpost of Arcadia.
+All of which brings us to Resident Evil: Afterlife (2010), the fourth entry in the zombie-killing series.
+Once again, Alice (Milla Jovovich) is out to destroy the Umbrella corporation only this time she must do it while seeking out other survivors who are heading for the virus free outpost of Arcadia.

 We then have to wait for the end of the film before we get any further chopper fireball action.
-This time it’s Alice’s turn to be a bit dim witted.
 Having bested Wesker in the film’s climatic fight, Alice locks him into a massive laboratory come warehouse.
 Only she locks him in with some of those cool choppers we saw earlier.

 Flying off he thinks he’s outfoxed his opponents at the last.
-Using his patented ‘evil mastermind remote control unit’ he sets off the self destruct system on his base.
-Only Alice in a seemingly pointless piece of chicanery Alice has put the explosives onboard his craft.
-Cue predictable moment of confusion as Wesker hears the countdown begin rather closely to where he was sitting than he’d planned.
+Using his patented ‘evil mastermind remote control unit’ he sets off the self-destruct system on his base.
+Only in a seemingly pointless piece of chicanery, Alice has put the explosives onboard his craft.
+Cue a predictable moment of confusion as Wesker hears the countdown timer begin.

-I can’t say I was too impressed by the helicopter explosions in this.
-We barely see the first one and have to content ourselves with an impressive amount of burning wreckage.
-I guess they couldn’t have shown us anymore as otherwise we’d be wondering how anyone managed to survive the crash.
-Especially as there’s 70 minutes left in the film which Alice and Wesker need to appear in.
+We can’t say we were impressed by the helicopter explosions in this.
+We barely see the first one and must content ourselves with an impressive amount of burning wreckage.
+Then again, with 70 minutes of the film still to run, Alice and Wesker clearly have to survive this conflagration.

 Exploding helicopter innovation

-Not to great.
+Not great.
 First known destruction of a helicopter by a human zombie mutant.